NotLindskey/HTML-CSS-JS/README.md

 [x] 1.
 You will need to source in the `helloWorld.js` file into your `index.html` file.

-[] 2.
+[x] 2.
 Refer back to the video to cover how to source in and get "hello world" to log in the browser console for your assignment!
 More information on `console.log` can be found [here](https://www.w3schools.com/jsref/met_console_log.asp).
-[] 3.
+[x] 3.
 Be sure to test your work by opening your browser console for this assignment.
 You should be able to see the text "hello world" or whatever you logged!

 _When you're done, make another "`commit`" with `git`._

 ---

-## 5) [] "Upload" Your Completed Work to GitHub
+## 5) [x] "Upload" Your Completed Work to GitHub

 Now that your assignment is done, we'll use `git` to `push` your work to GitHub.

 You can find detailed instructions on how to do this in this week's video content.

-## 6) [] Submit Your Assignment in the Prime Portal
+## 6) [x] Submit Your Assignment in the Prime Portal

 You will need to "submit" a link to your GitHub repo containing your work for this assignment.
 Prime will then use this link to find and check out your assignment!